 This course is an analytical examination of crime detection and solution, including such topics as crime scene procedures, physical evidence, interviews, field notes and reporting, follow-up investigation, interrogation, and rules of evidence.
 Specific detail is given to investigations involving homicide, sex-related offenses, and crimes against children, robbery, larceny, vehicle thefts, computer crime, environmental crime, arson, and drug abuse.
 There is an in depth analysis of investigation methodologies addressing inductive and deductive reasoning to assess the decision making process to solve crimes.

-This course has a concentration on the major functions and structure as well as processes that underline ethical issues and types associated within the American Criminal Justice System.
+This course concentrates on the major functions, structures and processes that underline ethical issues within the American Criminal Justice System.
 This course will explore the structure and nature of the various types of ethical debates within the American judicial system.
 There will be an assessment of the ethics in criminal justice, as it explores the issues of morality, virtue, honesty, and making ethical decisions in the United States criminal justice system.
 Assessments of various issues will be examined as they relate to decision making and ethics.

 This course explores criminal behavior, its motivation, and the environmental influences and patterns of offending.
 Other topics examined are the approaches to profiling and how these investigative techniques are applied to helping solve crimes.
-The course will address aspects of behavior, taking into consideration the definition of criminal profiling as the inference of offender traits from physical and/or behavioral evidence.
-Evaluations will be made of the history, theories, and investigative techniques regarding profiling crime offenders, using a unique blend of both social science, as well as psychological & legal research.
+This course will address aspects of behavior, taking into consideration the definition of criminal profiling as the inference of offender traits from physical and/or behavioral evidence.
+Evaluations will be made of the history, theories, and investigative techniques regarding profiling crime offenders, using a unique blend of both social science, as well as psychological and legal research.
 It includes legal case excerpts to demonstrate the role of the profiler (investigator).
-This provides the student a solid understanding of the integral relationship between the profiling techniques and theories of criminal behavior and the court system.
-Further exploration and assessment is discussed beyond traditional investigative procedures with Current topics such as "inductive and deductive profiling", understanding modus operandi, and various other crime specific topics such as serial rape and sadistic behavior.
-Students will be able to explain how the science and art of profiling crime scenes, and subsequently offenders, from physical and psychological evidence as a key to the investigation of a violent serial crime e.g., sex crime etc., for which there is no known perpetrator.
+This provides the student a solid knowledge foundation of the integral relationship between the profiling techniques and theories of criminal behavior and the court system.
 It is recommended students take either CMRJ101 or CMRJ306 prior to enrolling in this course.

 This course is an introduction to Constitutional Law, the Supreme Court, and other aspects of the legal system using the case analysis approach.
 Its concentration is on the study and analysis of United States Constitution.
 It emphasizes an in-depth study of the Bill of Rights, specifically those rights pertaining to Civil Liberties.
 Topics include: the historical events that led to the development of the Constitution; principles governing the operation of the Constitution and the role of the U.S. Supreme Court and the Judiciary; characteristics and powers of the three branches of government; development of due process and individual protections to include right to speech, freedom of religion, right to bear arms, right to vote, and right to counsel.

-A study in substantive criminal law emphasizing the principles of criminal liability and the acts, mental state, and attendant circumstances that are necessary ingredients in crimes against persons or property or in offenses involving theft, fraud, drugs, morality and decency, public peace, or public justice.
+This course familiarizes the student with the basic law, procedures and rules that govern the criminal justice system in America.
+It is designed to produce students who can understand, appreciate and discuss the benefits and problems with the criminal justice system in America today.
+The students will become conversant with the Bill of Rights, basic criminal law terminology and procedures.
+The course emphasizes the principles of criminal liability and the acts, mental state, and attendant circumstances that are necessary ingredients in crimes against persons or property or in offenses involving theft, fraud, drugs, morality and decency, public peace, or public justice.